CHAPTER 16. SPECIAL EDUCATION FOR GIFTED STUDENTS

 § 16.63.
 Impartial due process hearing.

-(e) The decision of the hearing officer shall include findings of fact, a discussion and conclusions of law.
-Although technical rules of evidence will not be followed, the decision shall be based solely upon the substantial evidence presented during the course of the hearing.
+(e) The decision of the hearing officer must include findings of fact, a discussion and conclusions of law.
+Although technical rules of evidence will not be followed, the decision must be based solely upon the substantial evidence presented during the course of the hearing.

 (f) The hearing officer shall have the authority to order that additional evidence be presented.